Information Bottleneck-Guided Heterogeneous Graph Learning for Interpretable Neurodevelopmental Disorder Diagnosis: Experiments Setup

 \textbf{ADHD-200 Dataset:} We utilized the ADHD-200 dataset, which contains rs-fMRI scans collected across 8 international research centers \cite{bellec2017neuro}.
 Our analysis focused on four high-quality acquisition sites: New York University Medical Center, Peking University, Kennedy Krieger Institute, and the University of Pittsburgh, consistent with previous research protocols \cite{zhao2022dynamic}.
 Following data quality assessment and exclusion of subjects with incomplete information, we obtained a final sample of 582 participants, comprising 218 individuals with ADHD and 364 healthy controls.

 \textbf{Preprocessing:} rs-fMRI data preprocessing followed standard neuroimaging protocols, utilizing the C-PAC \cite{craddock2013towards} pipeline for ABIDE-I and the Athena \cite{bellec2017neuro} pipeline for ADHD-200.
-Each brain was parcellated into 116 regions of interest using the Anatomical Automatic Labeling (AAL116) atlas \cite{rolls2020automated}.
+In particular, the initial five to ten volumes were discarded from each resting-state fMRI scan to account for nonequilibrium magnetization effects.
+Head motion correction was achieved through rigid-body transformation, with subjects showing motion exceeding 2~mm or $2^\circ$ being excluded from subsequent analysis.
+To avoid introducing spurious artifacts, we did not implement scrubbing or censoring procedures.
+Nuisance covariate regression was applied to remove signals from white matter, cerebrospinal fluid (CSF), and six head-motion parameters.
+Spatial normalization to Montreal Neurological Institute (MNI) standard space was followed by smoothing with a Gaussian kernel of $6 \times 6 \times 6$~mm$^3$ full-width at half-maximum (FWHM).
+Finally, BOLD signals were band-pass filtered at 0.01--0.1~Hz for ABIDE-I and 0.009--0.08~Hz for ADHD-200 to eliminate high-frequency noise and low-frequency drift.

+ROI parcellation was determined using the Anatomical Automatic Labeling (AAL116) atlas \cite{rolls2020automated} and the Schaefer atlas (400 ROIs) \citep{schaefer2018local}.
+The Schaefer atlas parcels the brain based on functional connectivity, emphasizing functional coherence, while the AAL atlas is organized by anatomical structure, facilitating comparison with traditional neuroanatomical studies.
+Using both atlases allows us to test our model's robustness under different spatial parcellation schemes.
+These two atlases are widely used in neuroimaging, making it easier to compare our results with existing work and to enhance interpretability and generalizability.
+For the Schaefer atlas, we selected the scale of 400 ROIs across seven intrinsic connectivity networks.
+The AAL atlas partitions the brain anatomically into 116 ROIs.
 For non-imaging data, categorical variables were encoded in ordinal format while continuous variables were normalized to floating-point values, then concatenated for multimodal integration.
 The demographic features included gender, age, handedness, and acquisition site, providing complementary information for our multimodal diagnostic framework.